femhub/hermes-module-basic/README.rst

 Build the Module
 ----------------

-For this, install the Hermes library first.
+For this, install the Hermes library first - only the 2D version without examples and benchmarks is enough.
 Change dir to your local Hermes repository, for example /home/pavel/repos/hermes/.
+Add to your CMake.vars file the lines

+set(WITH_H1D NO)
+set(WITH_H3D NO)
+set(H2D_WITH_TUTORIAL NO)
+set(H2D_WITH_EXAMPLES NO)
+set(H2D_WITH_BENCHMARKS NO)

+Remove CMakeChache.txt and rerun "cmake ."

-There, either type "sudo make install" to have the Hermes library installed system-wide (typically into /usr/local/), or add into your CMake.vars file a line::
+Then, either type "sudo make install" to have the Hermes library installed system-wide (typically into /usr/local/), or add into your CMake.vars file a line::